About HEN timeline

 According to the philosophy of second-order cybernetics, communication is always based on personal (observer) perspectives (no "objective truths").
 Each act of communication, including this one, therefore includes elements of facts, self-revelation, relationship and appeal.
 Therefore the timeline cannot be completely unbiased, the inclusion/exclusion of events already constitutes personal curation.
 Some entries contain interpretation and I hope the writing itself marks these sections as commentary.

 The timeline is not associated in any way with Hic et Nunc founder Rafael Lima nor does it condone or pass judgement on his actions.
 There are other places more suitable for commentary.
 But it is also written in the awareness of a tendency to glorify the past.
 Its goal is to shed light on the events it describes.
-While writing and editing this resource, I am reminded that history can be understood as a ‘protest against forgetting’ (Eric Hobsbawm quoted by Hans Ulrich Obrist, Ways of Curating, p.
+While writing this, I am reminded that history can be understood as a ‘protest against forgetting’ (Eric Hobsbawm quoted by Hans Ulrich Obrist, Ways of Curating, p.
 57).
 This is not only because recollections tend to fade from our memories, but also because of attempts to actively suppress them.

 If you spot errors or omissions, contact me on Twitter or file a bug report on Github.